Adjunct Associate Professor in Psychiatry and Behavioral Sciences

 Orlando, FL 32827

-- PhD, University of Massachusetts at Amherst, 1985
+- PhD, Massachusetts Institute of Technology, 1985

 One only has to open the newspaper or turn on the radio to hear about the epidemic of obesity in America.
 Not only does obesity exact a heavy toll on the population's health, but the medical costs associated with obesity, especially those related to treatment for type 2 diabetes and cardiovascular disease, are astronomical.